jkrumow/TBStateMachine/README.md

 ### Thread Safety and Concurrency

 `TBStateMachine` is thread safe.
-Each event is processed in a single Run-to-Completion step, encapsulated in a block which is dispatched asynchronously to the main queue by default.
+Each event is processed asynchronously on the main queue by default.

-To use a custom queue simply set:
+To use a custom serial queue simply set:

 ```objc
 NSOperationQueue *queue = [NSOperationQueue new];